anthonygarvan/budgetfadeaway/README.md

+# Budget Fadeaway
-# Budget Fadeaway: Every line item in the White House's 2016 Budget Proposal, Visualized
+## Every line item in the White House's 2016 budget proposal, visualized.

 Every line item in the white house's 2016 budget represented by a square whose area is proportional to its size.